syslogic/cloudbuild-android/README.md

 # How to use it?

- - Import to [Cloud Source Repositories](https://source.cloud.google.com/repo/new) and setup a build-trigger there.
+ - Import to [Cloud Source Repositories](https://source.cloud.google.com/repo/new) and setup a build [triggers](https://console.cloud.google.com/cloud-build/triggers) there.
  - One can also connect GitHub as an external repository (please use your own fork and not this repository):
 ![Screenshot 01](https://github.com/syslogic/cloudbuild-android-builder/raw/master/screenshots/screenshot_01.png)